 By turning yourself in before you are arrested, the judge may be more willing to listen to your description of the events that led to the missed court date, drug test, or other court-ordered action you failed to complete.
 Your attorney can help you with these steps.

-Consider hiring a defense attorney to help you take care of your bench warrant well before it results in an arrest.
+Consider hiring a defense attorney from our firm to help you take care of your bench warrant well before it results in an arrest.
 The right lawyer can negotiate on your behalf, perhaps clearing the warrant before an arrest takes place.
-You may or may not have to appear before the judge, as the attorney can sometimes appear for you.
+You may or may not have to appear before the judge, as the attorney can sometimes appear on your behalf.

 Call McKenzie Law Firm, P.C., for a free consultation about your bench warrant in Pennsylvania.
-We take pride in being accessible to clients who have hired us, responding quickly to communication through social media, text, phone calls, and email.
-Call us at (610) 680-7842 for a free consultation.
+We take pride in being accessible to our clients, responding quickly to communication through social media, text, phone calls, and email.
+Call us at for a free consultation.